holli/adsense_crawler_for_private/README.md

 # AdsenseCrawlerForPrivate

-Easy way to enable adsense crawler to login and see private or custom pages.
+Easy way to enable AdSense crawler to login and see private or custom pages in your rails application.
 Basically one custom login filter.
+Gem enables you to easily slightly increase revenues from Google AdSense/AdWords.
+It makes it easy to enable crawling on private pages and so get better targeted ads even in pages behind login screen.

 [<img src="https://secure.travis-ci.org/holli/adsense_crawler_for_private.png" />](http://travis-ci.org/holli/adsense_crawler_for_private)